mathenaangeles/Mayari/README.md

 # Mayari

-## Get Started

-### Running on Docker
+## Docker
 Prerequisites: Have docker installed in system
 Recommended: Have Docker VSCode extension

-1. In the root of the folder, ```docker-compose up``` on terminal
-- Stop the containers from either the terminal or extension.
-2. Build/Rebuild images
-- ```docker-compose build```

-3. If you'd like to verify the tables were created:
-- ```docker-compose exec db psql --username=admin --dbname=mayaridb```
-- Then run ```\dt``` in the terminal
+1. To run the docker container, open to the terminal and type `docker-compose up` in the the root of the folder.
+You can stop the container from the terminal or by using the VSCode extension.

-4. Rebuild in the following scenarios:
+2. To build or rebuild images, run `docker-compose build`.
+Rebuild in the following scenarios:
   - adding of new libraries
-- changes to any of the Dockerfiles
+  - changing any of the Docker files
-- changes to docker-compose.yml
+  - changing the `docker-compose.yml` file
+3. To verify if the tables were created, run `docker-compose exec db psql --username=admin --dbname=mayaridb` then `\dt` in the terminal.

+## Get Started

 ### Backend
-Prerequisites: Get .env file from other devs
+Prerequisites: Get `.env` file from other developers.
 1. Navigate to the backend directory.
 2. Run `source venv/bin/activate` to activate the virtual environment.
 3. Run `pip3 install -r requirements.txt`.